ams-engineering/wp-events-free/README.txt

 A simple and lightweight WordPress plugin to create events and allow users to register for them.

 == Description ==
-Easily create and manage events on your website using WP Events, whether it\'s an on-site or virtual event you can create it easily, this plugin handles all your event hurdles for you and our team of elite engineers made sure it\'s simple, fast, and reliable.
+Easily create and manage events on your website using Simple WP Events, whether it\'s an on-site or virtual event you can create it easily, this plugin handles all your event hurdles for you and our team of elite engineers made sure it\'s simple, fast, and reliable.

-WP Events is built by the WP Minds team and packed with all the features to kick off events on your website.
-WP Events is simple, reliable, and easily customizable.
+Simple WP Events is built by the WP Minds team and packed with all the features to kick off events on your website.
+Simple WP Events is simple, reliable, and easily customizable.

-WP Events is packed with a lot of features:
+Simple WP Events is packed with a lot of features:

 ✔️ Easily create events
 ✔️ Block Editor support